On Monday, Saudi Arabia's Crown Prince Mohammed bin Salman announced the establishment of the Green Initiative Foundation.

 The Green Initiative aims to increase vegetation cover, reduce carbon emissions, combat pollution and preserve marine life.

-Sandstorms, he said, alone cost the region $13 billion each year and air pollution is estimated to cut 18 months off life expectancy.
+Sandstorms alone, he said, cost the region $13 billion a year and air pollution is estimated to cut 18 months from life expectancy.

 The ambitious programmes aim to reduce the region’s carbon emissions by 60 per cent.